Controller Vs Accountant: How Each Helps You Achieve Business Goals

-In this article, we will help you understand and distinguish the roles of a controller and an accountant and how each of them will help you achieve the goals you've set for your business.
+In this article, we will help you understand the roles of a controller and an accountant, and how each can help you achieve the goals you've set for your business.
 Let's dive in.

 Compared to controllers, accountants handle easier accounting chores, including: